Intimacy with God

 God says, “I want to consume these people.
 I’ve had it with them.”
 We’re not off to a very good start.

 But in the midst of that whole very tragic situation, we get this personal glimpse into the life of Moses and his relationship with the Lord.
-What you see in these chapters is like angles on this whole thing of intimacy with God.
+What you see in these chapters is many angles on intimacy with God.
 You have intimacy experienced at one point, but then intimacy broken because of sin, and then Moses seeking after intimacy when God has broken off communication and fellowship with His people.
 And then you see our incredibly gracious God restoring not only Moses but His people to a place of intimacy.

 So I want to read several parts of this extended passage.
 I wish we could read all of both chapters.
-But let me just begin in verse 1 of chapter 33.
+But let me just begin in Exodus 33:1.

 The Lord said to Moses, "Depart; go up from here [from Sinai], you and the people whom you have brought up out of the land of Egypt to the land of which I swore to Abraham, Isaac, and Jacob, saying, 'To your offspring I will give it.'
 I will send an angel before you, and I will drive out the Canaanites, the Amorites, the Hittites, the Perizzites, the Hivites and the Jebusites.
 Go up to a land flowing with milk and honey." (vv.
 1–3)

 Now so far so good.
 A lot of great promises here.
-But here comes the sticking point and the one that Moses is not willing to settle for.
+But here comes the sticking point—the one Moses is not willing to settle for.

 God says, “But I will not go up among you” (v.
 3).
 You can have all this other stuff, but I’m not going with you.

-Now as I read through this passage, just you might want to make mental note of the points of intimacy and the points of broken intimacy.
+As I read through this passage, you might want to make mental notes of the points of intimacy and the points of broken intimacy.
 Here’s a point of broken intimacy.
 God says, “I’m not going with you.”
 There’s a separation here.

 "Lest I consume you on the way, for you are a stiff-necked people."
 When the people heard this disastrous word, they mourned.
 No one put on his ornaments.
 For the Lord had said to Moses, "Say to the people of Israel, 'You are a stiff-necked people; if for a single moment I should go up among you, I would consume you.
 So now take off your ornaments, that I may know what to do with you.'" (vv.
 3–5)

-It just struck me as I’ve been thinking about this passage that these people as foolish and sinful as they were, they had the good sense to realize how tragic it was that God would not go up with them.
+It just struck me as I’ve been thinking about this passage that these people as foolish and sinful as they were, had the good sense to realize how tragic it was that God would not go up with them.
 They had the good sense to mourn.
-As far as they were from God, they knew that this was a horrendous situation that they should be called to go into the land without the presence of God.
+As far as they were from God, they knew it was horrendous that they should be called to go into the land without the presence of God.

 I find myself wondering: